Huntington's disease: Research directions

 Research into the mechanism of HD is focused on identifying the functioning of Htt, how mHtt differs or interferes with it, and the brain pathology that the disease produces.
 Research is conducted using in vitro methods, genetically modified animals, (also called transgenic animal models), and human volunteers.
 Animal models are critical for understanding the fundamental mechanisms causing the disease, and for supporting the early stages of drug development.
 The identification of the causative gene has enabled the development of many genetically modified organisms including nematodes (roundworms), Drosophila fruit flies, and genetically modified mammals including mice, rats, sheep, pigs and monkeys that express mutant huntingtin and develop progressive neurodegeneration and HD-like symptoms.

-Research is being conducted using many approaches to either prevent Huntington's disease or slow its progression.
+Research is being conducted using many approaches to either prevent HD or slow its progression.
 Disease-modifying strategies can be broadly grouped into three categories: reducing the level of the mutant huntingtin protein (including gene splicing and gene silencing); approaches aimed at improving neuronal survival by reducing the harm caused by the protein to specific cellular pathways and mechanisms (including protein homeostasis and histone deacetylase inhibition); and strategies to replace lost neurons.
 In addition, novel therapies to improve brain functioning are under development; these seek to produce symptomatic rather than disease-modifying therapies, and include phosphodiesterase inhibitors.

-The CHDI Foundation funds a great many research initiatives providing many publications.
+The CHDI Foundation funds research initiatives providing many publications.
 The CHDI foundation is the largest funder of Huntington's disease research globally and aims to find and develop drugs that will slow the progression of HD.
 CHDI was formerly known as the High Q Foundation.
 In 2006, it spent $50 million on Huntington's disease research.
 CHDI collaborates with many academic and commercial laboratories globally and engages in oversight and management of research projects as well as funding.

+A study found higher intelligence scores in children and young adults at risk for HD.